-Any pupils who are falling significantly outside of the range of expected progress and academic achievement based predicted grades will be monitored by class teachers, heads of subject and progress leaders and a program of support and intervention will be put in place.
+Any pupils who are falling significantly outside of the range of expected progress and academic achievement based predicted grades will be monitored by class teachers and heads of subject and a programme of support and intervention will be put in place.

 Pupils who are unable to meet the costs of trips, events, uniform and equipment will be supported through the pupil premium fund by either percentage discount or full payment.

 Breakfast club is available at no extra cost.

 Pupils who require SEN support are closely monitored by the SEN department.